The Solitary Summer by Elizabeth Von Arnim (1899)

-From the original review in The Brooklyn Daily Eagle, July 1899: One of the very best books of the present publishing season is The Solitary Summer, by the author of Elizabeth and Her German Garden. *
+From the original review of The Solitary Summer in The Brooklyn Daily Eagle, July 1899: One of the very best books of the present publishing season is The Solitary Summer, by the author of Elizabeth and Her German Garden.

 It reminds one strongly of My Summer in a Garden, but only in its good-natured despair over what every garden lover knows is the inevitable.
 Charles Dudley Warner’s battle with weeds was no worse than this author’s, who discovers that all her expensive bulbs and seeds have turned out to be nettles.